|Nutrition Facts (per serving)|

 - Food processor: A few pulses of the food processor makes quick work of the job.
 The cookies quickly break down into a fine powder.
 You might need to stir it a few times to make sure all the cookies break up properly.

 - By hand: The cookies can also be crushed by hand.
 Simply place the cookies in a zip-top plastic bag.
 Remove the air and seal.
-Using a rolling pin, crush the cookies until they have reached the desired consistency.
+Using a rolling pin or glass bottle, crush the cookies until they have reached the desired consistency.

-In a mixer, beat the cream cheese, powdered sugar, and crème de menthe until well-mixed and creamy.
+In a mixer fitted with the paddle attachment, beat the cream cheese, powdered sugar, and crème de menthe until well-mixed and creamy, about 2 minutes.
+Scrape down the sides of the bowl a couple times during the process.

 Whip the cream to firm peaks with an electric mixer.

-- For a non-alcoholic version of this pie, swap the creme de menthe from the liquor store with mint-flavored Italian soda syrup such as Torani.
+- If you prefer, swap the crème de menthe from the liquor store with mint-flavored Italian soda syrup such as Torani.

-- If you would like more mint flavor, feel free to add a little mint extract.
+- If you would like more mint flavor, feel free to add a little mint extract in addition to the crème de menthe.

 - If you prefer a stronger green hue to your grasshopper pie you can add a few drops of green food coloring to the filling.